-Sterna non-profit organization designs every year the Art Project in cooperation with independent curators and other cultural organizations.
-Sterna does not have an open submission policy.
-Instead, Sterna’s curator selects and invites prospective artists-in-residency for a specific period during the year.
-Outside Sterna Art Porject’s programme, artists that are interested in being in residency may apply by submitting their project that are willing to work on along with prospective funding resources to cover their expenses.
+STERNA organization designs every year the Art Project in cooperation with independent curators and other cultural organizations.
+As of 2022 STERNA runs the FELLOWSHIP PROGRAM, a residency program that supports up to 5 graduates from the greek Schools of Fine Arts annually to work on a project on Nisyros.
+Outside the organization’s programme, artists that are interested in being in residency may apply by submitting their project that are willing to work on along with prospective funding resources to cover their expenses.

-Sterna has the capacity to house 10 resident artists simultaneously at the three spaces.
+STERNA has the capacity to house 10 resident artists simultaneously at the three spaces.
 The residency includes travel costs to/from Nisyros, a materials budget, a living stipend, studio/exhibition space and administrative support for the realization of projects.
-By the end of the programme, resident artists are requested to leave a trace/mark, an artwork, in the residence, which operates both as an “archive” as well as a “memory” of their participation.
+By the end of the programme, resident artists are requested to leave a trace/mark, an artwork which operates both as an “archive” as well as a “memory” of their participation.

 Nisyros is the crater of the volcano of Kos, an active volcano with 4km caldera with a diameter of about 8 km, and an area of 41.6 km2.
 It is part of the Dodecanese group of islands, in the southeastern Aegean Sea, situated south of Kos and northwest of Tilos.
 Visitors can reach the island travelling by plane from Athens to Kos (daily flights) and then by boat, either one-hour trip from Kardamaina or a two-hour one from Kos’ main port.
 Otherwise the island is reachable by boat from Piraeus twice a week.
 From April to October, there are also direct flights daily from most European cities to Kos.
 According to ancient mythographers, Nisyros was created by the god Poseidon during his battle with the giant Polyvotis, whom he pursued until he came to the island of Kos.
 Using his trident to break off and hurl a fragment of Kos, Poseidon crushed Polyvotis under the rock’s weight.
 That rock, the myth says, is Nisyros!